Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: annihilating and coalescing random walks: Introduction and statement of key results

 and we check, at a fixed $t$, that $X^{(\epsilon)}_t \to X_t$ as $\epsilon \to 0$ (considered as random locally finite point measures on $\R$ with the topology of vague convergence).
 By choosing $p_x,q_x,\theta$ and the initial conditions we establish the Pfaffian property for various continuum systems at fixed times.
 In each case the limiting point measure $X_t$ is a Pfaffian point process on with a kernel of the form

-and $\K^{(c)}_{12}(y,y) = \frac{-1}{1+\theta} \; \partial_2 K_t(y,y). $
+and $\K^{(c)}_{12}(y,y) = \frac{-1}{1+\theta} \; \partial_2 K^{(c)}_t(y,z)\mid_{z=y}. $

 We record some specially chosen cases where $K^{(c)}_t(y,z)$ can be found explicitly.
 The limits can also be identified as the law at time $t$ for a suitable system of reacting Brownian particles.
-In section \ref{s3} we will recall the idea of the maximal entrance law for these systems (which can be constructed in each case as the limit of Poisson initial conditions as the intensity increases to infinity).
+Particularly simple kernels appear for the Poisson initial distribution of particles in the limit of infinite intensity.
+We refer to such a limit as the maximal entrance law, see section \ref{s3} for a more formal discussion of entrance laws for mixed systems.
 We emphasise that the Pfaffian property holds for all deterministic initial conditions - but the maximal initial condition leads to a simple initial condition of the PDE's determining the kernel and hence simple explicit solution formulae.
 More importantly, as explained in \cite{TZ:11} for purely coalescing or annihilating systems, the maximal entrance law is distinguished in that the solutions are then invariant under diffusive rescaling.
 Moreover the solutions from a large class of initial distributions becomes attracted under diffusive rescaling to the solution started form the the maximal entrance law. \begin{Theorem} Fix $t>0$ throughout.
 Recall $\erfc(x) = 1- \erf(x)$ for $\erf(x) = \frac{2}{\sqrt{\pi}}\int^x_0 \exp(- u^2) du$. \begin{enumerate} \item[(A)] \textbf{Brownian motions on $\R$ - maximal entrance law.}

 Take $p_x=q_x=1$ for all $x$ and the initial condition $\eta_0 \equiv 1$.
 The diffusion limit $X_t$ has the Pfaffian kernel (\ref{ctmkernel}) on $\R$ with

 Moreover, this is the kernel for mixed coalescing/annihilating Brownian motions on $\R$ at time $t$ under the maximal entrance law. \item[(B)] \textbf{Brownian motions on $\R$ - half-space maximal entrance law.}